-- w) During pre-export quarantine the non-human primate was subjected to a PrimagamTM test and a second test for tuberculosis, with negative results, by: - xvi) An intradermal tuberculin test using 0.1 ml mammalian tuberculin, or - xvii) An intradermal tuberculin test using 0.1 ml bovine PPD tuberculin containing at least 50 000 IU/ml, or - xviii) A comparative tuberculin test using 0.1 ml bovine PPD tuberculin containing at least 20 000 IU/ml in one site and 0.1 ml of avian PPD tuberculin containing at least 20 000 IU/ml in another site.
+- b) During pre-arrival quarantine the non-human primate was subjected to a gamma interferon assay that has been approved for use by the department (e.g. PrimagamTM) and a second test for tuberculosis, with negative results, by: - i.
+An intradermal tuberculin test using 0.1 ml Mammalian Old Tuberculin, or - ii.
+An intradermal tuberculin test using 0.1 ml bovine PPD tuberculin containing at least 25 000 IU/ml, or - iii.
+A comparative tuberculin skin test using 0.1 ml bovine PPD tuberculin containing at least 20 000 IU/ml in one site and 0.1 ml of avian PPD tuberculin containing at least 20 000 IU/ml in another site.

-- x) The non-human primate was subjected to two tests for tuberculosis, with negative results, with the first test during the six months before export and the second test during preexport quarantine, by: - xix)An intradermal tuberculin test using 0.1 ml mammalian tuberculin, or - xx) An intradermal tuberculin test using 0.1 ml bovine PPD tuberculin containing at least 50 000 IU/ml, or - xxi)A comparative tuberculin test using 0.1 ml bovine PPD tuberculin containing at least 20 000 IU/ml in one site and 0.1 ml of avian PPD tuberculin containing at least 20 000 IU/ml in another site or - xxii) Gamma interferon assay (PrimagamTM).
+- c) The non-human primate was subjected to two tests for tuberculosis, with negative results, with the first test during the six months before export and the second test during pre-arrival quarantine, by: - i.
+An intradermal tuberculin test using 0.1 ml Mammalian Old Tuberculin, or - ii.
+An intradermal tuberculin test using 0.1 ml bovine PPD tuberculin containing at least 25 000 IU/ml, or - iii.
+A comparative tuberculin skin test using 0.1 ml bovine PPD tuberculin containing at least 20 000 IU/ml in one site and 0.1 ml of avian PPD tuberculin containing at least 20 000 IU/ml in another site or - iv.
+A gamma interferon assay that has been approved for use by the department (e.g. $Primagam^{TM}$ ).